 - 1. Continue to monitor and follow up on conditions that are hazardous. - 2.
-Ensure that Borough officials repair all outstanding items. - 3.
-Ensure that all signs are posted appropriately.
+Ensure that Borough officials repair all outstanding items.

 Agency Response

 In their response, DPR officials agreed with our recommendations.

 INTRODUCTION

 Background

 The New York City Parks and Recreation Department (DPR) maintains a municipal park system of more than 29,000 acres, including more than 1,800 parks and over 1,000 playgrounds.
 One of DPR's principal missions is to keep the parks, playgrounds, and sitting areas of New York City clean and safe.